A host's touch guides seasonal, modern plates

 Planning a Visit

 LEADING Restaurant is located at Prielohy 1012/1C in the Solinky district of Žilina, accessible by local bus routes that connect the residential zone to the city centre.
-Given that no booking details, hours, or price range are currently in the public record for this venue, visiting during standard Central European lunch and dinner service windows, typically noon to 14:30 and 18:00 to 21:30, is the practical starting point.
+Reservation is essential.
 Neighbourhood restaurants of this type in Slovak cities tend to operate on a walk-in basis for most services, with reservations more relevant for larger group bookings.
-Confirming hours directly before travelling is advisable.

 The Short List